vanilla-thunder/nodejs-less-compiler/README.md

 # nodejs-less-compiler
 nodejs based less compiler for oxid templates

+## additional information in german can be found here: https://marat.ws/nodejs-less-compiler-fuer-oxid-themes/

 # how to use:

 * copy less.js and package.json into your **out/** directory